-The selection process will include an individual interview and a group activity which will assess you on your values, problem solving and communication skills.
-There will also be a numeracy and literacy test which you must pass.
+The selection process will include an individual interview and two group activities which will assess you on your values, problem solving and communication skills.

 Accreditation of Prior Learning (APL): This is available to applicants who meet the course specific APL requirements.
-It may apply to applicants who wish to transfer their nursing studies from another university where they have achieved 120 credits at Level 4.
-Applicants who have significant healthcare experience and can demonstrate that they have achieved the learning outcomes of the first year of our Adult Nursing Practice course may also be eligible.
-Applications will only be considered for second-year entry, which is not available until September 2018.
-Please note that NHS funding is not currently transferable and student fees will be applicable.
+It may apply to applicants who wish to transfer their NMC approved nursing studies from another university where they have achieved 120 credits at Level 4.

 If you are interested in the APL route, please contact the admissions tutor for further information:

 Access: We would be looking for a combination of merit and distinctions in your level 3 units which should preferably include some units in a Health or a Science related subject.
 We also require a minimum of grade C in maths and English language or equivalent.
 If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.

 Fitness to Practise: Nursing is a registered health care profession for which the ability to practise safely and effectively and professionally is essential, so all nursing applicants will be subjected to Fitness to Practise procedures.